- +1 624 518 1345

 The Master of Science degree offers both a thesis and non-thesis option.
 The non-thesis option offers educational and career training as Pathologist's Assistants (PA).

-The purpose of the Medical Scientist Training Program at the University of Wisconsin-Madison is to prepare students for careers in academic medicine and biomedical research.
+The Medical Scientist Training Program at the University of Washington was established in 1971.

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).